granule-project/granule/work-in-progress/locality/notes.md

 Should we drop Arb?
 Do we need it?
 Global as default.
 For formalisation do we need Unused as in Locality1?

 ok: (a : Global, b : Global) : Local
 notok: (a : Local, b : Local) : Global

+why is this useful?

+- intensive computations without GC pause
+- non-leaky (withFile : io -> path -> (handle : Local -> a) -> a)

+how much of the desired behaviour could we achieve with linearity/reuse bounds + uniqueness?

 ## Locality2